How to apply to take part in government - and EU - funded low-carbon energy innovation projects.

 A consortium of 8 EU member states and associated countries, including the UK, Denmark, Finland, Germany, Portugal, Spain, Sweden and Switzerland, is implementing BESTF, an Eranet-Plus activity.
 This activity will provide funding and support to collaborative bioenergy projects that demonstrate one or more innovative steps resulting in demonstration at a pre-commercial stage.

-The competition is expected to launch in January 2013.
-Full details can be found on the Technology Strategy Board web pages
+The competition took place in January 2013.
+Further details can be found on the InnovateUK website.

 Second EU Bioenergy Demonstrator funding opportunity